What Is Fresh Pet Food and Is It Actually Better? | Wirecutter

 Kilocalories per kg: 1,437 kcal/kg (turkey, fresh); 1,420 kcal/kg (beef, fresh); 1,345 kcal/kg (lamb, fresh); 3,921 kcal/kg (chicken, kibble); 4,749 kcal/kg (beef, kibble); 4,368 kcal/kg (duck, kibble)

-Delivery frequency: every two weeks for fresh food and every four weeks for fresh kibble, with free two-day shipping
+Delivery frequency: fresh food every two weeks, fresh kibble every four weeks, with complimentary two-day shipping

 Ships to: 48 contiguous states